-Mr. Gallagher (for himself and Ms. Davids of Kansas) introduced the following bill; which was referred to the Committee on Transportation and Infrastructure
+Mr. Moran (for himself, Ms. Baldwin, Mrs. Fischer, and Mr. Tester) introduced the following bill; which was read twice and referred to the Committee on Commerce, Science, and Transportation

 A BILL

 - To require the Administrator of the Federal Motor Carrier Safety Administration to establish an advisory board focused on creating opportunities for women in the trucking industry, and for other purposes. - 1 Be it enacted by the Senate and House of Representa- - 2 tives of the United States of America in Congress assembled, - 3 SECTION 1.
 SHORT TITLE. - 4 This Act may be cited as the "Promoting Women in - 5 Trucking Workforce Act". - 6 SEC.
 2. FINDINGS. - 7 Congress finds that-